open-telemetry/opentelemetry.io/content/en/blog/2024/year-in-review.md

 ## Amazing Community <i class="fa-regular fa-heart"></i> {#amazing-community}

-With [1.3K PRs merged in 2024][PRs], the community contributed an equally impressive number of reviews to ensure that content is accurate, valuable, aligned with our documentation goals, and easy to read and understand.
+With [1.3K PRs], the community contributed an equally impressive number of reviews to ensure that content is accurate, valuable, aligned with our documentation goals, and easy to read and understand.

-In addition to PRs, contributors created [nearly 500 issues][issues] and engaged in many [discussions], reporting bugs, suggesting improvements, and driving collaboration.
+In addition to PRs, contributors created nearly [500 issues] and engaged in many [discussions], reporting bugs, suggesting improvements, and driving collaboration.
 Each of these efforts reflects the thoughtfulness and dedication of our community to maintaining the quality of OpenTelemetry’s documentation and website.